 Laws and regulations affecting the gender wage gap and occupational segregation can facilitate women's ability to secure and sustain employment.
 A guarantee of equal remuneration for work of equal value can ensure that women are not discriminated against when receiving wages and benefits.
-Half of the economies in Eastern and Southern Africa do not mandate this workplace protection.
+Less than half (11) of the economies in Eastern and Southern Africa do not mandate this workplace protection.